Met Office gives update on when hotter UK weather will return

 Temperatures to go up to 28C soon, Met Office says

-Britons are set to experience a showery start to the week even as sunnier and warmer spells could soon be on the horizon, according to the latest Met Office forecast.
+The UK is set to experience another wet and windy day even as sunnier and warmer spells could soon be on the horizon, according to the latest Met Office forecast.

-After a weekend mixed with sunshine and rain, Monday’s weather is expected to be marked by a continuation of showery and blustery conditions experienced in recent days, the forecaster said.
+The beginning of this month has been marked by a continuation of showery and blustery weather experienced in recent days, but the conditions are expected to gradually change this week after initial days of rain.

-Wales and England are set to receive a greater extent of showers, which may “merge into longer spells of rain at times”, with the potential for heavy downpours and thunderstorms.
+Tuesday’s forecast suggests rain, occasionally heavy, will continue to lash the southern parts, but as the day progresses, clouds will start to clear eastwards slowly.

-Clouds are expected to linger on for the initial part of the week, with Tuesday and Wednesday expected to remain wetter.
-But in the second half of the week, the Met Office forecasts a gradual improvement in weather conditions.
+Cloud and rain is also affecting parts of Scotland and Northern Ireland, with a mix of sunshine and showers elsewhere.

 The continuing wetter conditions are due to an area of low pressure close to the UK, said Met Office meteorologist Greg Dewhurst.